 Think about reminders of sadness or loss

-If a loved one has passed recently or someone is currently stationed overseas, it helps Santa to know to avoid touching on sensitive issues.
-And if you have someone missing from the event, Santa could help you record a special message for them.
+If a loved one has recently passed or someone is currently stationed overseas, it helps Santa to know to avoid touching on sensitive issues.
+And if someone is missing from the event, Santa could help you record a special message for them.

 Don’t forget the elves!